3meters/tipe/Readme.md

   See "is" for a popular, reliable, battle-tested type-checker:  https://github.com/enricomarino/is

+  Tipe includes a base method, tipe(value) which returns a string, useful in switch statements.

+  For each tipe there are two boolean test methods: tipe.<tipeName>(value), and tipe.is<Tipename>(value).

+  You may add your own custom types for any constructor, and they work like any other type.

   Tipe aims to be fast, and may be faster than is in some cases.
 Run "node bench" to see.

-  Tipe includes a base method, tipe(value) which returns a string, usefull for switch statements.

-  Tipe supports custom types for any constructor.

   We rely on this public module in a large-scale web service via ordinary npm.
 We welcome any improvements.